Our impact

 Below you’ll find our Social Impact Reporting for the 2023/24 financial year.
 Check out our progress towards our goal of creating an energy system that’s good for people and good for the planet.
 You can see our previous Social Impact Reports here.

-We’ve now spend over £1 million of our own income from our renewable energy projects for the benefit of our community.
-For every £1 of our own funds, we’ve leveraged an additional £13 in grants and contracts supporting our communities, driving innovation and delivery carbon reduction programmes.
+We’ve now spent over £1 million of our own income from our renewable energy projects for the benefit of our community.
+For every £1 of our own funds, we’ve leveraged an additional £13 in grants and contracts, supporting our communities, driving innovation, and delivering carbon reduction programmes.

 Saskya Huggins